antonioribeiro/google2fa/readme.md

 #### Generating Inline QRCodes

-First you have to install BaconQrCode package, then you just have to generate the inline string using:
+First you have to install the BaconQrCode package, as stated above, then you just have to generate the inline string using:

     $inlineUrl = Google2FA::getQRCodeInline(
         $companyName,